-In just a few short months, COVID-19 has drastically reshaped travel.
+Over the past year, COVID-19 has drastically reshaped travel.
 And nowhere is that change more pronounced than in airport lounges – including the Delta Sky Club.
 Sky Clubs were closed as the pandemic started to run its course in the U.S.

 And because of that, Delta extended all Individual and Executive Sky Club memberships that were active as of March 1, 2020, through June 30, 2021.

 As of November 2020, lots of Sky Clubs have reopened but many remain closed.
 Make sure to check out Delta’s website to see up to the minute information on which clubs are currently open.

 What are Delta Sky Clubs Like During COVID-19?

 Assuming you find a club that is open, your experience might be vastly different than what you remember before the pandemic.
 Wearing a face mask will be required any time you are moving around the lounge.
 You will be allowed to take it off when seated.

 See for yourself what it’s like inside the Delta Sky Club today.